Garden Tools - Dibber

 History has it that dibbers in the form of a pointed stick have been in use since Roman times, and have remained mostly unchanged since.

-Probably the main differences today is that they are often formed of hardwood and that have been turned smooth on a lathe and had a Tee handle fitted.
+Probably the main differences today is that they are often formed of hardwood that has been turned smooth on a lathe and had a 'Tee' handle fitted.